 There Goes Daylight Savings Time: What Can You Do About It?

-The shift from Daylight Savings Time (DST) happens every year, and in 2011 it’s scheduled for Sunday November 6.
+The shift from Daylight Savings Time (DST) happens every year on the first Sunday in November.
 You put the hands of your clock back an hour as you remind yourself to “spring forward and fall back,” and then ask yourself all over again, “Does that mean it becomes earlier or later and do I gain or lose an hour of sleep?”

 You also ask yourself, “Why do we have to do this every year and confuse ourselves?
 And besides I like Daylight Savings Time.”
 Well, the chief reason is that the days are getting shorter and the sun is rising later and that poses a risk to our children who are walking to school in the dark.
 If we move the clock back, that essentially means we’re getting an extra hour of light in the morning and our children are more likely to get to school safely and less likely to be knocked over by someone in an SUV talking on a cell phone.

 We get an extra hour of sleep at this time shift and ought to be more refreshed.
 So why is it that some of us (many of us) fall back along with the clock?
 The answer is that we pay for that extra hour of morning light with an extra hour of darkness in the late afternoon.
 I remember clearly the very first time I experienced that shift.
 I was a psychiatric resident in New York City, freshly arrived from South Africa where we never had Daylight Savings Time probably because there was so much daylight that nobody had to save any of it.
 After work that day I walked out of the hospital at the usual time, expecting to see the sun and instead was greeted by a dark sky over Manhattan and a cold breeze blowing off the Hudson.